Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 Five is Still Manageable

-The idea of being a family of five may be daunting, but it’s still manageable.
+Being a family of five may be daunting, but it’s still manageable.

 Having an older brother, sister, or one of each will also help raise your new baby.
 Although, that could add to mental and physical stress too.